ColinDuquesnoy/MellowPlayer/CONTRIBUTING.md

 Reporting bugs or Wishes
 ------------------------

-Report any bugs you encountered or any wishes on our `issue tracker`_.
+Report any bugs you encountered or any wishes on our [issue tracker](https://gitlab.com/ColinDuquesnoy/MellowPlayer/issues.

 If you're reporting a bug, **make sure to provide the following information**: